mlua-rs/rlua/README.md

     would longjmp should be protected from Rust, except in a few cases of internal callbacks where there are only Copy types on the stack.
-If you detect that `rlua` is triggering a longjmp over Rust stack frames (other than the internal ones), this is a bug!
+If you detect that `rlua` is triggering a longjmp over Rust stack frames (other than the internal ones where this is intentional), this is a bug!
 (NOTE: I believe it is still an open question whether technically Rust allows longjmp over Rust stack frames *at all*, even if there are only Copy types on the stack.
 Currently `rlua` uses this to avoid having to write a lot of messy C shims.
 It *currently* works fine, and it is difficult to imagine how it would ever NOT work, but what is and isn't UB in unsafe Rust is not precisely specified.)